Touch of Evil: Filming

 The film was shot in Venice, California from February 18, 1957, to April 2, 1957.
-The location had been suggested by Aldous Huxley to Welles, who informed him the town had decayed significantly.
+The location had been suggested to Welles by Aldous Huxley, who informed him the town had decayed significantly.
 Welles, cinematographer Russell Metty, and the art directors drove there, and upon viewing the city's Bridge of Sighs, Welles decided to revise the ending to incorporate it.
 Sometime during the early months of filming, Zugsmith retitled the film to Touch of Evil, which Welles later criticized calling it "silly."

 As when he worked with cinematographer Gregg Toland, Welles and Metty devised a distinctive visual style for Touch of Evil–incorporating deep focus, off-kilter and low-angle shots (to emphasize the girth of Quinlan), and other stylistic touches that furthered the visual style of film noir.
 Most notable among the stylistic flourishes in the film is an opening crane shot that runs almost three-and-a-half minutes, which has frequently been commented on by film scholars.

 Heston's autobiography states that the scene with Vargas and Schwartz in the convertible marks the first time that a scene with dialogue was shot in a moving car, rather than a stationary one in front of a projection screen.
 However, there is an earlier example of such a scene in Gun Crazy (1950).